AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 Notice how this is almost readable English, and much easier for the software developer and domain expert to see if this is matching the reality of the business domain.

-One thing that is important to highlight is that the `vaccines` object that the method `standardAdultFluDose` is called on is in fact a repository, but it reads like English.
+One thing to highlight is that the `vaccines` object that the method `standardAdultFluDose` is called on is in fact a repository, but it reads like English.
 This is important to highlight because a common pattern to use when implementing repositories are generic repositories.
 Usually with an interface such as: